SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-3-2-simple-conditions-exam-problems/exam-problems/harvest/process-input-data.md

-### Hints and Guidelines
+### Tips and Tricks

-In order to solve the task, we will read the input data.
+In order to solve the problem, we will read the input data.
 Then, we will write a few conditional statements and do some calculations.
 Finally, we will print the result.

 #### Processing the Input Data and Doing the Calculations